powercord-org/powercord/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature request**
-A clear and concise description of what the bug is.
+A clear and concise description of what the feature is.

 **What Plugin would it be for?**
 Name of plugin if applicable